arXiv/arxiv-auth/README.md

 - Password reset in ``arxiv.users.legacy.accounts`` and in the accounts service.
 - Support for permanent login token.
-- Clean up and document authorizer service.
+- Clean up and document authenticator service.
 - Fuzz testing registration?

 ## Dependencies